-This supplementary issue will analyze ways in which semiotic resources (such as texts, images, symbols, cultural artifacts, flags, songs etc.) enable the staging of a nation in the context of such branding practices.
+This supplementary issue will analyze ways in which semiotic resources (such as texts, images, symbols, cultural artifacts, flags, songs, buildings, events, etc.) enable the staging of a nation in the context of such branding practices.
 We especially invite papers discussing which semiotic resources used to index a nation are considered to be appropriate, and for which markets.
-Further, papers will investigate how the image of a nation is invented, controlled, and enacted in these processes and will examine who (individuals, communities, institutions) is legitimatized to brand a nation in a certain way and for whom.
+Further, papers will investigate how the image of a nation is invented, controlled, and enacted in these processes and will examine who (individuals, communities and/or institutions) is legitimatized to brand a nation in a certain way and for whom.
 This supplementary issue will discuss the methodological implications and challenges posed when analyzing branding practices, especially in terms of how we, as analysts, can grasp the production, circulation, and consumption of nation branding practices across time and space.
 How can we analyze the "decontextualization," "entextualization," and "recontextualization" of modernist discourses on the nation in a post-national political-economic context?
-Finally, with that in mind, this issue will explore how and under which conditions such post- national branding discourses have consequences on the (re)imagination of nationhood and on the relations of difference and inequality implied.
+Finally, with that in mind, this issue will explore how and under which conditions such post- national branding discourses have (or do not have) consequences on the (re)imagination of nationhood and on the relations of difference and inequality implied.